MarkPearlCoZa/Blog_General/_posts/2016-08-21-What-Is-A-Hackathon.md

 tags:
 category: General
 ---
-Recently I attended a 2 day long, company sponsored hackathon.
-It was a great experience - it says something to me when companies do things like this.
-This was not the first hackathon I have attended, last year at my previous client in South Africa, I attended a 24 hour hackathon which was also awesome.
-Having been to two events marketed as 'hackathons' from two very different companies I have a few insights and questions about events like this, I think they can all be put under the big umbrella question of:
+In the last two years I have attended 2 hackathons from two different companies.
+Both have been great experiences.
+Having been two events marketed under the same title 'Hackathon', I've gained a bunch of insights and also questions about events like these.

+All my questions can be grouped under one big question...

 > Why is the company doing this?
 What are they wanting to get out of this?